 UNC offers 460 undergraduate and 100 graduate courses in sustainability in 52 departments.
 Sustainability-related course offerings are primarily in the College of Arts and Sciences.
-Several graduate and professional schools, including Business, Journalism and Mass Communication, Law, Public Health, and Social Work have also introduced sustainability into their curricula.
+Several graduate and professional schools, including Business, Government, Media and Journalism, Law, Public Health, and Social Work have also introduced sustainability into their curricula.
 The sustainability minor, introduced in 2008, offers courses in environmental science, business, public policy, and planning.
 Other departments with multiple sustainability options include anthropology, communications, geography, geology, and philosophy.Sustainability-Related Course Inventory at UNC

 Center for Sustainable Enterprise

 Over the past 10 years, the Center for Sustainable Enterprise has worked to integrate sustainability into the culture at the Kenan-Flagler Business School so that students are equipped to incorporate triple bottom line principles into their post-MBA careers.
 In 2013, 32% of the MBA class completed the Sustainable Enterprise concentration, compared to 19% just three years earlier.
 82% of the graduating class took at least one Sustainable Enterprise elective.
 Sustainable Enterprise electives include classes such as “Innovation in Green Building,” “Corporate Social Responsibility,” and “Strategies in Sustainable Business.”
 In 2013, Kenan-Flagler Business School was ranked seventh globally for Sustainability in Bloomberg BusinessWeek’s MBA Rankings.

 City and Regional Planning